Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Charge inversion and nanoscale phenomena for living cells ##

-Giant charge inversion and/or nanoscale phenomena for living cells are studied using the codes of fortran 2003, and molecular dynamics simulations are execcuted (Refs.
+Giant charge inversion and/or nanoscale phenomena for living cells are studied using the codes of fortran 2003 and MPI, and molecular dynamics simulations are execcuted (Refs.
 1-5).
-"DNA in nanopores" in Ref.
-5 is simulated for DNA transportation through nanepores, where counterion condensation and coion depletion are the key of the nanoscale pores of human cells.
+Especially, "DNA in nanopores" is simulated for DNA transportation through nanepores, where counterion condensation and coion depletion are the keys of the nanoscale pores of human cells.

 The molecular dynamics simulation codes are created in several settings, and they are discussed in the articles.
 Gaint charge inversion is about the macroions